jarrocha/XinuBBB/README.md

 2. [Setup a TFTP server for faster image loading](#section2)

 **Warning:** the source code provided here is untouched from the original [Xinu website](https://xinu.cs.purdue.edu/).
-As it is, it crashes at startup on the BBB while trying to perform an initial setup for the network interface.
-After performing the steps on this first section you will have the tools necessary to mitigate or fix this crash.
+As it is, it crashes at startup on the BBB while trying to test for a network link.
+After performing the steps on this first section you will have the tools necessary to mitigate or fix this crash. *If you do connect the board to a network link, you won't have this error.*

+**Fix:** The issue is on the file **device/eth/ethinit.c** starting on function eth_phy_reset().

 ---